Hourly Student Employees

 Eligibility for CWSP is determined by the Student Financial Assistance Office.

-Departments employ and place eligible students on the CWSP payroll by submitting an original Hourly Student Data Sheet (PER-40) (PDF) to the Division of Human Resources.
+Departments employ and place eligible students on the CWSP payroll by submitting an original Hourly Student Data Sheet (PER-40) to the Division of Human Capital Services.
 The CWSP section on the PER-40 must be completed.

 Departments pay CWSP matching (the 25%) from any account available to the department for student payroll.
 Departments employing CWSP students provide an amount equal to 20% of their total CWSP (Federal CWSP plus matching) to partially cover administrative expenses.
 CWSP administrative expenses are normally charged to the same account as CWSP matching.
 CWSP Administrative Expense charges relating to federally sponsored projects are reflected in the departmental SRO projects.
 If no SRO projects exist, the charges are posted to General Fees projects, certain appropriated projects, or in special situations to another Restricted Fee project.